ruggeri/tech-notes/randos/physics/electrical-generation.md

 You can go ahead and touch the neutral receptacle directly; it should have no voltage because it is wired to ground.
-If you touch the hot receptacle, you'll receive a 120V shock.
+If you touch the hot receptacle (and are yourself grounded), you'll receive a 120V shock.
 Note that the hots in half the outlets will be 180deg out of phase with the hots in the other half.

 Note, this is _not_ two-phase power.
 The two lines are 180deg out of phase.
 You cannot create a rotating magnetic field like this.